EvgeniiZorin/Handbook_Databases/SQL.md

 WHERE d = 'SOMETHING'
 ```

-# Database Normalization
+## Database Normalization

+**Database normalization**:
-**Database normalization** is the process of **structuring a relational database** in accordance with a series of so-called **normal forms** in order to reduce data redundancy and improve data integrity; usually it is done by splitting a table into smaller tables and coding relationships between them via keys.
-It was first proposed by British computer scientist Edgar F. Codd as part of his relational model.
+- The process of **structuring a relational database** in accordance with a series of so-called **normal forms** in order to reduce data redundancy and improve data integrity; usually it is done by splitting a table into smaller tables and coding relationships between them via keys.
+- It was first proposed by British computer scientist Edgar F. Codd as part of his relational model.
+- Normalisation is the process of refining a database design to ensure that each independent piece of information is in only one place except for foreign key
+- Doesn't really apply in noSQL databases;

 Denormalized dataset - all the data is combined in one dataset, without adhering to the database rules.
 To enter to a database, data has to have data integrity and adhere to some rules of good database design.
 Normalization of a database table - structuring it in such a way that it doesn't and cannot express *redundant information*.